Peter Dovbush

 Opuscula Mathematica, 23, 15‐20, 2003.

-Given a complete hyperbolic domain DCnD \subset \mathbf{C}^{n} and a holomorphic map f ⁣:DCf \colon D \to \mathbf{C}, we give a necessary and sufficient condition concerning the existence of K\mathcal{K}‐admissible limit of ff, if the corresponding radial limit exist.
+Given a complete hyperbolic domain DCnD \subset \mathbb{C}^{n} and a holomorphic map f ⁣:DCf \colon D \to \mathbb{C}, we give a necessary and sufficient condition concerning the existence of K\mathcal{K}‐admissible limit of ff, if the corresponding radial limit exist.

 XX‐normal mappings